 Your Social Security award letter can help you get your Medicaid coverage faster.
 Since you never know when you might suddenly need long-term care, having all your documents ready to go really helps.
 Also, certain “free” clinics and hospitals require proof of Medicaid or Medicare coverage prior to treating you.
 Have we convinced you?
 Hang onto that Social Security award letter for future reference!
 And if you didn’t know you’d need it again, no worries.
 You can request another one through the SSA by calling them at 800-772-1213 (or visiting your local field office).

 You May Qualify for Legal Assistance

 Still have questions about preparing for your future as a disabled person?
-An experienced Social Security attorney will meet with you in private and answer all your questions for free.
+An experienced Social Security attorney will happily answer all your questions for free.
 They’ll connect you with much-needed resources in your area — and even help you file your SSD claim (or appeal, if the SSA denies you benefits).
 You’ll never pay anything for professional claim help unless that lawyer helps you win benefits.
 And if you do win, you’ll only pay a small, one-time fee, according to federal law.